haukex/raspinotes/BaseInstall.md

    3. *Optional Procedure:* Protecting the SD card against wear and sudden power-offs by making root FS read-only ("overlay filesystem") with a writable data partition.

-      **TODO:** This currently **does not work** on the latest Raspberry Pi OS 2025-11-24; I need to figure out what the problem is.
-See <https://github.com/raspberrypi/rpi-imager/issues/1320>.
+      **TODO:** Doing this before first boot **no longer works** on the latest Raspberry Pi OS 2025-11-24.
+      There appears to be some issue with [RPi Imager](https://github.com/raspberrypi/rpi-imager/) in combination with [cloud-init](https://cloudinit.readthedocs.io/) and resizing the root partition, see e.g. raspberrypi/rpi-imager [#1320](https://github.com/raspberrypi/rpi-imager/issues/1320)
+      and [#1237](https://github.com/raspberrypi/rpi-imager/issues/1237).
+For now, the workaround is shrinking the partition after first boot (added to notes below).

       1. **Note** there is no point in setting up the "unattended upgrades" below, you'll have to do updates manually.
 Also, while `fail2ban` (below) will